 - Funding for Capital Projects and Treatment & Remediation ("T & R") Costs reflects funding obligations per current agreements including funds received to date and future anticipated funds. - The dollar amounts for future anticipated funds and estimated costs do not include an inflation factor.
 Although there are currently agreements in place for the funding of future Capital Projects and T & R Costs, the agreements do not specify the timing of the funding contributions, nor is the funding itself guaranteed. - The U.S. Environmental Protection Agency ("EPA") and the U.S. Department of Justice have lodged Consent Decrees which require Responsible Parties to pay a certain amount.
-WQA has entered into Cooperative Agreements with EPA for \$13.28M of these funds.
+WQA has entered into Cooperative Agreements with EPA for \$15.27M of these funds.
 EPA also granted \$2.65M of additional Superfund funding to the Cooperative Agreement.
-EPA is holding an additional \$7.74M from the Consent Decrees which will be added to the cooperative agreement at a future date. - The BPOU agreement covers Capital Projects as well as T & R Costs for operations through 2017.
-Treatment costs shown above are projected to be ongoing for an additional 15 years. - Area Three Operable Unit (ATOU) does not currently have a source of funding for T & R Costs.
-Treatment is projected for 15 years. - Funding for Capital Projects and T & R has been provided for treatment facilities that are operating outside the bounds of known operable units but are located within the San Gabriel Basin boundaries. - State Loan DTSC, shown above as a source of funding, is being repaid to the State of California by the BPOU Responsible Parties. - Funding for Capital Projects includes \$14M from the second round of Proposition 84, Section 75025, as well as \$5.25M in a Proposition 84 IRWMP grant. - Responsible Parties are projected to fund T & R Costs for the EMOU and the PVOU for 8 years as required by the Consent Decrees.
+EPA is holding an additional \$5.75M from the Consent Decrees which will be added to the cooperative agreement at a future date. - The BPOU agreement covers Capital Projects as well as T & R Costs for operations through 2027.
+Treatment costs shown above are projected to be ongoing for an additional 5 to 10 years. - Area Three Operable Unit (ATOU) does not currently have a source of funding for T & R Costs.
+Treatment is projected for 15 years. - Funding for Capital Projects and T & R has been provided for treatment facilities that are located within the San Gabriel Basin boundaries but are operating outside the bounds of known operable units. - State Loan DTSC, shown above as a source of funding, is being repaid to the State of California by the BPOU Responsible Parties. - Funding for Capital Projects includes \$9.40M from the second round of Proposition 84, Section 75025, as well as \$5.25M in a Proposition 84 IRWMP grant. - Responsible Parties are projected to fund T & R Costs for the EMOU and the PVOU for 8 years as required by the Consent Decrees.
 Treatment Costs shown above are projected to be ongoing for 30 years, therefore the remaining years are considered unfunded.